 Boni National Reserve is both an irony and a fascination.
 Despite boasting one of the highest densities of plant species in the world, it also features prominently on the hot list of many travel advisories.
 Why, because of its infamous reputation as a haven for the dreaded Al Shabab terror group.

-Boni has a 1,339 KM2 area which cuts through the counties of Lamu, Garissa and Tana River.
+Boni has a 330,874-acre area which cuts through the counties of Lamu, Garissa and Tana River.
 It also runs along the Kenya-Somalia border – all under the care of the Kenya Wildlife Service.
 In 1976 the government gazetted it as a dry season sanctuary.
 The sanctuary serves African elephants coming from Garissa and Lamu.
-Years of poaching has however reduced their populations greatly.
+Years of poaching have however reduced their populations greatly.

 The forest from which the reserve derives its name is an indigenous open canopy forest.
 It is part of the Northern Zanzibar-Inhambane coastal forest mosaic.
 The high plant density here has led to Boni’s recognition as a biodiversity hotspot.